GiangAiv/angular-md-project/src/app/components/data/data-table/readme.md

 - Data is grouped by the specified column
 - Group headers show the group value and item count
-- Groups can be expanded/collapsed by clicking the header
+- Groups can be expanded/collapsed by clicking the header (accordion type only)
 - Sorting works within each group
 - Search filters data and regroups results
 - Pagination is disabled (all groups are shown)
 - Use `groupOpen` to control whether groups are expanded by default (default: true)

+### Group Types

+The `groupType` option controls how grouped data is displayed:

+#### Accordion Type (Default)
+- `groupType: 'accordion'` or omitted
+- Groups are displayed with collapsible headers
+- Click headers to expand/collapse groups
+- Subtotals appear in the group headers when enabled

+#### Section Type
+- `groupType: 'section'`
+- Groups are displayed as merged sections
+- The group column cells are vertically merged for each group
+- Groups are always visible (no expand/collapse)
+- Subtotals appear as separate rows below each group when enabled

 ### Subtotals with GroupBy